kreetzel/breezefoxcss/README.md

 # How to:
 - Use System theme - auto
-- Enable toolkit.legacyUserProfileCustomizations.stylesheets , widget.gtk.rounded-bottom-corners.enabled , browser.compactmode.show in about:config
+- Enable toolkit.legacyUserProfileCustomizations.stylesheets , widget.gtk.rounded-bottom-corners.enabled (optional) , browser.compactmode.show in about:config
 - Set widget.use-xdg-desktop-portal.file-picker to 1 , browser.uidensity to 1 in about:config
 - Put all the files into the chrome folder inside your browser profile folder
 - Profit